sav-che/TL-2/Authors/Kneucker, Johann Andreas (Andrees) {std. Kneuck.}.md

-> [!cite] BHL link: this entry starts at [page 575](https://www.biodiversitylibrary.org/item/103253#page/601/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 575](https://www.biodiversitylibrary.org/page/33068817) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Kneucker, Johann Andreas ("Andrees") (1862-1946), German high school teacher and botanist at Karlsruhe; from 1905 also curator of KR; botanical explorer of the Near East, especially of the Sinai Peninsula. (*Kneuck.*).
+Kneucker, Johann Andreas ("Andrees") (1862-1946), German high school teacher and botanist at Karlsruhe; from 1905 also curator of KR; botanical explorer of the Near East, especially of the Sinai Peninsula.
+**Abbreviated name**: *Kneuck.*

 #### Herbarium and types